-No facility in Eastern Kern County poses an increased cancer risk of more than 10 in 1 million after 70 years of exposure.
+No facility in Eastern Kern County poses an increased cancer risk of more than 10 in 1 million after 30 years of exposure.
 This value can be put into perspective by considering risk posed by some other active and passive events in our lives.
-Using information from the National Center for Health Statistics it was determined: the risk of death by heart disease is 200,000 in 1 million, the risk of death by car accident is 10,000 in 1 million, and the risk of death by drowning is 112 in 1 million.
+Using information from the National Center for Health Statistics it was determined: the risk of death by exposure to smoke, fire, and flames is 10 in 13,440, the risk of death by firearms discharge is 10 in 66,090, and the risk of death by lightning is 10 in 1.3 millions.